pluja/Selfhosted-Google-Photos-Alternative/03-PiVPN-Convert-Raspi-Into-VPN.md

 | Name | Type | Port Start | Port End | NAT interface | Private IP | Private Port |
 | --- | --- | --- | --- | --- | --- | --- |
 | Wireguard | Port-Range | 51820 | 51820 | TPC or UDP (Both) | eth0.vxxx | 192.168.1.223 |

+## Add a new device

+To add a new device is quite easy, just run `pivpn add` on your PiVPN server, give it a name, and you are good to go.

+## Connect to PiVPN

+Once you have created your PiVPN client profile (using `pivpn add`) you can connect form various devices.

+Install the Wireguard client on your machine (Android app, iOS app, Linux CLI client, etc).
+If you are on a desktop machine, import your configuration following [the PiVPN guide](https://github.com/pivpn/pivpn/wiki/WireGuard#importing-profiles-on-client-machines), which should be pretty easy.

+If you are on Android or iOS you can just run `pivpn -qr`, then select the client profile and scan the QR code from the Wireguard app.
+That's it, connected!